inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 -------------------------------

 Resources within a resource set can only depend on resources within the same resource set or on shared resources.
-The diagram below provides an example where the resource dependency graph satisfies this requirement.
+Shared resources on the other hand can have dependencies on any resource in the model.
+The diagram below provides an example where the resource dependency graph satisfies these requirements.
+The arrows in the diagram show the requires relationship between entities/resources.

 .. digraph:: resource_sets_example_valid_dependencies
-    :caption: Two resource sets satisfying the dependency constraint
+    :caption: Two resource sets satisfying the dependency constraints

     subgraph cluster_shared {
         AgentConfig;